ryanmiville/akkord/README.md

 # Akkord
 Akkord's goal is to make writing a bot as easy and idiomatic in Scala as possible, while handling all of the necessary connection infrastructure and API rules (rate limiting, etc.) for you.

 As the name suggests, Akkord uses Akka heavily to make your bot as non-blocking and concurrent as possible.
-You can also choose to create your bot as a specialized Akka actor, which can feel like a natural model of a bot for anyone familiar with Akka.
-If you do not have experience with Akka, or just prefer to not write code in that way, there are straight-forward APIs that hide the underlying actor model.
+You can choose to create your bot as a specialized Akka actor, which can feel like a natural model of a bot for anyone familiar with Akka.
+If you do not have experience with Akka, or just prefer to not program towards that paradigm, there are straight-forward APIs that hide the underlying actor model.

 Akkord is still very much in the early stages of development.